-- 1.1 Stack House Farm lies at the end of a 700m track north, of Chapman's Lane, in the parish of Shipton.
+- 1.1 Stack House Farm lies at the end of a 700m track north, off Chapman's Lane, in the parish of Shipton.
 The proposal site sits within an isolated farmstead, with approximately half a dozen dwellings clustered at the end of this track. - 1.2 The host building, other dwellings and associated outbuildings and agricultural buildings are constructed of red brick, with slate roofs.
 Architecturally the dwellings are quite imposing at three storeys, with pitch roofed dormers to the second floors.
 The host dwelling has had a ground floor single storey extension added to the east elevation, constructed of matching red brick. - 1.3 This application seeks permission to add a single storey extension on the northern elevation and a porch elevation to the east elevation.
-This application is a revised version of an earlier scheme (17/01036/FUL); amendments have been made in response to the neighbours' concerns regarding the extension being attached to the neighbouring property. - 1.4 Improvements have been secured through the substitution of timber window frames for the originally proposed aluminium frames and removal of a render element, as this was considered not to be in keeping with the traditional Victorian architecture.
+This application is a revised version of an earlier scheme (17/01036/FUL); amendments have been made in response to the neighbours' concerns regarding the extension being attached to the neighbouring property. - 1.4 Improvements have been secured through the substitution of timber window frames for the originally proposed aluminium frames and removal of a render element and use of brick, as this was considered not to be in keeping with the traditional Victorian architecture. - 1.5 As noted above this application was deferred to enable members of the Planning Committee to undertake a site visit prior to the consideration of this application.